Bluefissure/DoubleWeaver/README.md

 ### Relative Project

-The idea is original from [XivAlexander](https://github.com/Soreepeong/XivAlexander).
+The idea is originally from [XivAlexander](https://github.com/Soreepeong/XivAlexander).